Connect with us

 By contrast, the Jackson Public School District has dropped its mask mandate and vaccine mandate for employees but will continue contact tracing and sanitation efforts.

-The DeSoto County School District is also mostly returning to pre-pandemic norms, regarding campus and school lunch prices.
-Their plan instructs to contact the school nurse for instructions regarding the length of quarantine, and the district clarified that absences due to COVID are still excused.
+The DeSoto County School District is also mostly returning to pre-pandemic norms, including regarding campus events and school lunch prices.
+Their plan instructs parents to contact the school nurse for instructions regarding the length of quarantine, and the district clarified that absences due to COVID are still excused.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.